MatthewK100000/LaplacianGrapher/README.md

 # LaplacianGrapher

 ## TLDR
-Grapher for the solution to Laplace's equation given 4 boundary function along the unit square.
+Graphs the solution curve to Laplace's equation (using numerical approximations and linear programming) given 4 boundary functions along the unit square.

 ## The Math behind this stuff
 (coming soon)

 ## Examples
+$$\int$$